symbolicdata/symbolicdata.github.io/CASN.markdown

 The vision is a digitally supported distributed social semantic network within Open Science for the needs of the Computer Algebra Community.

+The general architecture of such a network rests on three pilars:

+-   A *common global database*, i.e., a distributed network of nodes that provide local information based on Linked Data principles,
+-   *Channels* to harvest and maintain such local information on special topics, and
+-   *Views* to integrate such harvested information into your favourite web site.

-At longer run we plan to use the concepts of a [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).
-A first implementation of these concepts is under dervelopment within the [Xodx project](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).
+At the long run we plan to build up such a CASN using the architectural concepts of a [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp and Natanael Arndt (U Leipzig).
+A first implementation of these concepts is under development within the [Xodx project](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

 #### Current State